-The Colleges have employment contracts with certain officers that expire on various dates through fiscal years 2017 and 2018.
-The agreements provide for aggregate annual base salaries of \$1,074,392 in fiscal year 2017 and \$135,000 in fiscal year 2018 and may be terminated with cause at any time.
+The Colleges have employment contracts with certain officers that expire on various dates through fiscal year 2019.
+The agreements provide for aggregate annual base salaries of \$923,344 and \$501,687 in fiscal years 2018 and 2019, respectively, and may be terminated with cause at any time.